ZaihnDT/MIGI-BOCW-Weapons/README.md

 ## This is the Cold War Weapons Add-On Pack for Multiple items_game.txt Includer.
 All weapons here are replacement for default CS:GO weapons and mostly have a tactical reload, as well as not having attachments.
+Minimised VScripts usage to make the mod more client-sided, so only one draw animation is present.
 ## Credits:
 - Viper, CrazySlavModder - Some textures and materials;
 - Lutzz - CoD:MW to CS:GO arms rig;